 An optimally implemented TMS setup allows the treasurer strategic freedom to negotiate banking relationships and incorporate new territories seamlessly into the group, knowing that the TMS will handle the required connections and transformations quickly, thus avoiding significant disruptions to operations and very little reliance on IT internal resources.

-It is therefore vital to review the connectivity experience and bank relationship capabilities of your implementation partner.
-Choose a partner that can demonstrate their connectivity capabilities locally as well as in Africa.
+It is therefore vital to review your implementation partner’s connectivity experience and bank relationship capabilities.
+Choose a partner that can demonstrate their connectivity capabilities locally and in Africa.
 Cash management is at the heart of a corporate treasury department’s core functions.
 If nothing else, treasury is expected to stay on top of its cash position, future cash needs, and cash outlook.
 However, treasurers can’t think about those until cash management is under control.
 And that remains a challenge if connectivity is not robust and your partner is not experienced in ensuring 100% visibility.

 The following are some questions/points to consider:

 - Senior employee stability and succession planning at the TMS solution and implementation partner.

 - What technology enhancements are in the pipeline for the next 24 months?

 - Service level agreements and penalties should be standard in the agreement.

 - The bank integration and relationship experience of the implementation partner.